Monday’s Mistake: When Writing Wastes Time and Space

 This Monday’s Mistake has an obvious punctuation error.
 Do you see it?
 More importantly, it is wrong overall in a much bigger way.
 Do you see why?
 First, the punctuation error: the comma before please.
 Verizon values your feedback and please take this 15-minute survey about your overall experience are two independent clauses.
 Neither needs the other.
 Therefore, we can’t use a comma.
 It should be a period and look like this: Verizon values your feedback.
 Please take this 15-minute survey about your overall experience.
 But the bigger...

-Monday’s Mistake for July 19: Titles Tripping You Up?
+Monday’s Mistake: Titles Tripping You Up?
 Here’s Help…

 This week’s Monday’s Mistake deals with a common error because we don’t seem to know how to properly capitalize the words in a title.
 As a result, I often see the word “is” lowercase when it should be capitalized because it’s verb…as just one example.
 Do you see the error in this title?
 “The” should not be capitalized.
 If the writer had capitalized “to” as well, it would be okay because we’d have consistency with every word capitalized.
 Then it would look like:...